Jason Carter (gridiron football)

-Jason Edward Carter (born September 15, 1982) is a former professional football wide receiver who is currently a free agent.
-He previously played for the Minnesota Vikings and the Carolina Panthers of the National Football League.
+Jason Edward Carter (born September 15, 1982) is a former professional football wide receiver.
+He played for the Minnesota Vikings and Carolina Panthers of the National Football League (NFL).
 Carter played college football at Texas A&M.

-Early years
+Early life

 As a senior at Caldwell High School, Carter threw for 1,087 yards and rushed for 599 as a quarterback.

 College career

 Carter played at Texas A&M as a QB/WR from the 2002–2005 seasons.
 During his four seasons on the team he had 6 receiving TDs and 5 rushing TDs.
 He majored in agriculture and life sciences.

 Professional career

 Minnesota Vikings

 Carter entered the NFL as undrafted rookie free agent, signing with the Minnesota Vikings in 2006.
 He signed with the team on May 3, 2006.
 He spent time on their active roster and practice squad throughout the 2006 season.
 He only saw playing time during the final game of the season against the St. Louis Rams, though he failed to make any receptions.
 He attended training camp with the Vikings in 2007 but was cut at the end of camp.